 Financial support.
-This study is supported in part by the Japanese Ministry of Education, Culture, Sports, Science and Technology (MEXT) through the Arctic Chal-Sustainability (ArCS/ArCS-II) Program (JPand MXD1300000000/JPMXD1420318865) the Integrated Research Program for Advancing Climate Models (JP-MXD0717935457); by the Japan Science and Technology Agency through Belmont Forum CRA "InterDec" and COI-NEXT (JPMJPF2013); by the Environmental Restoration and Conservation Agency of Japan through the Environment Research and Technology Development Fund (JPMEERF20192004); and by the Japan Society for the Promotion of Science (JSPS) through 70 Grants-in-Aid for Scientific Research JP16H01844, JP18H01278, JP18H01281, JP19H05702, and JP19H05703 (on Innovative Areas 6102).
+This study is supported in part by the Japanese Ministry of Education, Culture, Sports, Science and Technology (MEXT) through the Arctic Challenge for Sustainability (ArCS/ArCS-II) Program (grant nos.
+JPMXD1300000000, JP-MXD1420318865) and the Integrated Research Program for Advancing Climate Models (grant no. JPMXD0717935457); by the Japan Science and Technology Agency through Belmont Forum CRA "InterDec" and COI-NEXT (grant no. JPMJPF2013); by the Environmental Restoration and Conservation Agency of Japan through the Environment Research and Technology Development Fund (grant no. JPMEERF20192004); and by the Japan Society for the Promotion of Science (JSPS) through Grants-in-Aid for Scientific Research (grant nos.
+JP16H01844, JP18H01278, JP18H01281, JP19H05702, and JP19H05703 (on Innovative Areas 6102)).
 Patrick Martineau is partly supported by Grant-in-Aid for JSPS Research Fellow.